TLTR: This article explores what an insurance cluster is, and how it benefits the growth of independent agents.

 By joining a cluster can help your agency gain access to various carriers.
 This results in more products, options, and savings for your clients.
 Additionally, some carriers can also offer better commission rates for cluster members.
 With this, your agency can increase its revenue without taking in additional work.

 Some insurance clusters offer profit sharing to their members.
 This can be a great incentive for associated agents to increase revenue.
-Members who are part of the cluster can subsequently earn more this way than they previously could.
+Furthermore, members who are part of the cluster can subsequently earn more this way than they previously could.

 Save on Operational Costs